By Alyse Bacine

 These patterns emerge as the nervous system adapts to perceived threats.
 When abandonment occurs during critical developmental periods, the forming brain encodes the experience as life-threatening, creating neural pathways that continuously scan for signs of impending rejection.

 The impact stretches far beyond relationship difficulties.
-Research demonstrates strong links between abandonment wounds and:
+Research demonstrates strong links between childhood emotional abandonment and:

 • Persistent low mood and depression